wuusn/miyano/README.md

 ### Build and Try it

-    $ miyano Build // convert the bearnotes to html files
+    $ miyano build // convert the bearnotes to html files

     $ miyano try // start a local server

+Or

+    $ miyano build; miyano try

 Then open browser and go to `localhost:8000`
 `Ctrl + C` to Quit